esp0xdeadbeef/win-kernel-d/README.md

 2. Understanding OS structures
 3. Getting better with WinDbg and debugging in general

 # Research Questions:

+1. How does heap management work in Windows, and how does the kernel's heap management differ from user-mode program heap managers?

-1. What is the relationship between the Windows operating system and the ISA-88 standard, and how is it implemented in industrial settings?
+2. What is the relationship between the Windows operating system and the ISA-88 standard, and how is ISA-88 implemented in industrial settings?

-2. What are the best practices for effectively using kernel debugging tools on Windows, and what are the critical areas to focus on during debugging?
+3. What are the best practices for effectively using kernel debugging tools on Windows, and what critical areas should be focused on during debugging?

-3. What are the common vulnerabilities in the Windows kernel, and what interfaces are most often targeted by attackers?
+4. What are the common vulnerabilities in the Windows kernel, and which interfaces are most frequently targeted by attackers?

-4. How does the Windows operating system handle process synchronization and inter-process communication, and what are the security implications?
+5. How does the Windows operating system handle process synchronization and inter-process communication, and what are the associated security implications?

-5. What are the primary differences between Windows kernel and user-mode debugging, and how can these differences impact the debugging process?
+6. What are the primary differences between Windows kernel-mode and user-mode debugging, and how can these differences impact the debugging process?

-6. How can kernel-mode debugging tools be used to identify and mitigate potential security threats within the Windows operating system?
+7. How can kernel-mode debugging tools be used to identify and mitigate potential security threats within the Windows operating system?

-7. What are the most effective methods for exploiting vulnerabilities in the Windows kernel, and how can these exploits be detected and prevented?
+8. What are the most effective methods for exploiting vulnerabilities in the Windows kernel, and how can these exploits be detected and prevented?

-8. How do Windows kernel updates and patches address known vulnerabilities, and what are the challenges associated with these updates?
+9. How do Windows kernel updates and patches address known vulnerabilities, and what challenges are associated with these updates?

-9. What role do hardware abstraction layers play in the security and stability of the Windows operating system, and how can they be leveraged in kernel debugging?
+10. What role do hardware abstraction layers play in the security and stability of the Windows operating system, and how can they be leveraged in kernel debugging?

-10. How can developers and security professionals collaborate to improve the security of the Windows kernel, and what tools and techniques are most effective in this effort?
+11. How can developers and security professionals collaborate to improve the security of the Windows kernel, and what tools and techniques are most effective in this effort?

 # Research Questions answered:

+1. How does heap management work in Windows, and how does the kernel's heap management differ from user-mode program heap managers?

-1. What is the relationship between the Windows operating system and the ISA-88 standard, and how is it implemented in industrial settings?
+2. What is the relationship between the Windows operating system and the ISA-88 standard, and how is ISA-88 implemented in industrial settings?

 The ISA-88 standard, primarily designed for batch control, is not directly applicable to continuous processes such as those managed by the Windows operating system in industrial settings.
 I was aware of this limitation before starting this research.
 However, there are similarities, which I have explained in detail in [S88 structure](S88-structure-improvised-win-kernel.md).